Puglia / Best of Southern Italy

 PARTNERS ARE WELCOME!
 The warm climate, the delicious foods and fascinating history of this region make it a rich experience whether you’re photographing or not.

-Meet us in Bari.
-Stay in beautifully restored Trulli houses and visit the Itria Valley with its charming hilltop villages and seascapes.
+Stay 4 nights in beautifully restored Trulli houses on 50 pristine acres.
+Visit the Itria Valley with its charming hilltop villages and seascapes.

 ACTIVITY LEVEL